ilrWebServices/ilr-drupal-core/README.md

           ),
         );

-4. Go back to http://33.33.33.40/ilrdrupal/docroot in your browser.
+4. Go  to http://33.33.33.40/ilrdrupal/docroot/install.php in your browser.
 You should now be able to complete the Drupal install.
+As with any new install of Drupal where the database connection information has been added to settings.php, you will receive a database error complaining about a missing semaphore table if you try to go to any other address on your site.

-  * If you receive the error:
+    If you receive the error:

         There was a problem initializing Drupal.
 Drupal can't load because database settings have not been provided.
         Please create a database settings file at /var/www/site-php/ilr/ilrdrupal/settings-php.inc and try again.

-      Then you made a typing mistake in your directory name or file name so Drupal can't find the include file at /var/www/site-php/ilr/ilrdrupal/settings-php.inc.
-Go fix the mistake and try again.
+    Then you made a typing mistake in your directory name or file name so Drupal can't find the include file at /var/www/site-php/ilr/ilrdrupal/settings-php.inc.Go fix the mistake and try again.

-  * If you receive the error:

-          PDOException: SQLSTATE[42S02]: Base table or view not found: 1146 Table 'ilrdrupal.semaphore' doesn't exist.

-      Then go directly to the install page at http://33.33.33.40/ilrdrupal/docroot/install.php and everything should work.

 #### Shorter URLs